elotroalex/frontlines/pages/ebola_history.md

-The oral histories collected in this project contain the recommendations and wisdom of frontline nurses and midwives who cared for the sick in one of most deadly global health disasters in modern times.
+The oral histories collected in this project contain the recommendations and wisdom of frontline nurses and midwives who cared for the sick in one of the deadliest global health disasters in modern times.
 This essay seeks to contextualize those recommendations within the history of the region and the specific virulence of this disease, and to explore the diverse factors that contributed to the spread of the disease.[^4]